 Most training programs dedicate the classroom section of their course of study to the content that will probably be covered in the national certification exams.
 The externship, however, will provide you the opportunity to put what you learn into use in a live, professional environment.

-Step 4: Pass one of the national certification examinations
+Step 4: Pass one of the national certification examinations in RI

 There are two nationally-accepted pharmacy tech certification exams – the PTCE and ExCPT.
 You must graduate from a program approved by the PTAC in order to be qualified to challenge one of these examinations.
 Pupils who pass either test receive the nationally-recognized title of Certified Pharmacy Technician (CPhT).